-Here is an example of the Debt Snowball Spreadsheet filled out:
+Example of the Debt Snowball Worksheet filled out:

 Debt Snowball Worksheet Explained

-Surplus – This is the amount of money you have left over each month to pay down your debt.
-If you dont have a surplus, then you need to find a way to reduce your expenses or increase your income.
+Surplus – This is the amount of money that you have leftover each month to pay down your debt.
+If you don’t have a surplus, then you need to find a way to reduce your expenses or increase your income.

-Lender – Who you owe the money to.
-If you owe a person, feel free to put their name here.
+Lender – These are the companies that you owe the money to.
+If you owe other people like friends and family, feel free to list them in this column as well.

-Amount owed – Total balance you owe to the lender.
+Amount owed – This is the total balance that you owe to the lender.
 You should be able to find this on your most recent statement.
-If you dont get paper statements, you should be able to access your electronic statements by logging into your lenders site.
+If you don’t get paper statements, you should be able to access your electronic statements online by logging into your lender’s site.

-Minimum payment – The minimum amount of money the lender will accept each month.
-You will make this payment on all debts accept the smallest debt.
+Minimum payment – This is the minimum amount of money that the lender will accept each month.
+You will make this payment on all of your debts except for the smallest debt.

-Snowball payment – This is the surplus in addition to the minimum payment for the first debt.
-Keep in mind that you only have one snowball payment, however, it grows after you pay off a debt.
+Snowball payment – This is your surplus plus the minimum payment for the first debt.
+Keep in mind that you only have one snowball payment, however, it grows as each debt is paid off.

-Keep in mind, you need to have Microsoft Excel or a program that can edit Excel files to properly use this worksheet.
+Keep in mind, you need to have Microsoft Excel or a program that can edit Excel files to properly use this debt snowball spreadsheet.